 As per the chi-square test made, the result shows that equal to the significance level (p=0.05), since we cannot accept the null hypothesis.
 Thus, we conclude that there is a relationship between parents' background and discouraging female students as they start their own small business.
-This supports the finding of (Itani et al., 2011) that stated females receive no appreciation for their work and in most cases they are discouraged by their parents.
+This supports the finding of (Itaniet al., 2011 cited in Indrawatie, 2011) that stated females receive no appreciation for their work and in most cases they are discouraged by their parents.

-b) Regression Analysis on Self-Employment Perception against Dependent Variable
+b) Regression analysis on self-employment perception against independent variables

 In linear multiple regression, adjusted R square (adj.
-R2) is usable rather than the simple R square, since the latter may overestimate the extent to which the researchers sample data explain the variance in the dependent variable, thereby indicating whether the model is good predictor of the dependent variables, partly because simple R square affected by the number of variables included in the model (Meorgen, 2007, p.192).
-Therefore, in this study a stepwise multiple linear regression analysis was computed at significant level of (p=0.00) in order to examine which constructs of factors or variables could be the most determinant variable to ensure self-employment perception.
+R2) is usable rather than the simple R square, since the latter may overestimate the extent to which the researchers sample data explain the variance in the dependent variable, thereby indicating whether the model is good predictor of the dependent variables. partly because simple R square affected by the number of variables included in the model.
+Therefore, in this study a stepwise multiple linear regression analysis was computed at significant level of (p=0.00) in order to examine which constructs of factors or variables could be the most determinant variable to ensure selfemployment perception.